Is Flying Safer Than Driving?

 The question is often asked, “Is flying safer than driving?
 In the media, it was said that Kobe Bryant could have drove two to three hours instead of flying and would be alive today.
 But is driving truly safer?
 There are statistics that provide an answer to this question.

 If you consider the absolute numbers, one would arrive at the conclusion that driving is more dangerous than flying.
-The International Air Transport Association reported that there was just one major aviation crash for every 5.4 million flights in 2018.
-It is estimated that the odds of dying in a plane crash are 1 in 9,821.
-For a better perspective, that is 1 fatal accident per 16 million flights.
-Whereas the odds of dying in a car crash are approximately 1 in 114.
+The International Air Transport Association reported that there was just one major aviation crash for every 7.7 million flights in 2021.
+The overall fatality risk is 0.23 meaning that on average, a person would need to take a flight every day for 10,078 years to be involved in an accident with at least one fatality.
+Whereas the odds of dying in a car crash are approximately 1 in 107 in 2019 the last year data is available.

 While these statistics seem convincing, several things must be considered.
 First, most air travel making up these statistics falls under flights governed by 14 CFR Part 121.
 These are commercial air carriers.
 Commercial airlines are heavily regulated by federal law.
 Most importantly, commercial airlines have strict standards for maintenance of aircraft, inspection, and pilot training.
 Given these strict standards, you seldom hear of major airlines crashing.
 Therefore, the majority of flights making up these flight safety statistics involve heavily regulated aircraft and flights.